lewiz-support/LMAC_CORE2/FPGA/README.txt

 The project's directory contains 3 sub directories:
 1) LMAC2-vc709-2015-4 -> This directory is for behavioral simulation, synthesis and implementaion of LMAC_CORE2.
 2) LMAC2-vc709-2015-4-gate_level  -> This directory is for gate level simulation of LMAC_CORE2 + SerDes loopback
-3) Screenshots ->

-This directory contains various screenshots of behavioral simulation and gate-level simulation including resulting waveforms.
+3) Screenshots -> This directory contains various screenshots of behavioral simulation and gate-level simulation including resulting waveforms.
 The main purpose of the screenshots is to show that the functionality of behavioral simulation and gate-level simulation remain the same, i.e. working.
 Screenshots of Gate level simulations can be found under GATE_LEVEL_SIMULATION directory.
-Each screenshot contains explanation of the results in the image
+Each screenshot contains explanation of the results in the image.

 	differential clock input ( from testbench or Board)
                           |